Admission to AY2016-17 Undergraduate Programmes

 Non-Academic Achievements (NAA) / Discretionary Criteria (DC) [back to top]

-Besides academic performance, applicants with exceptional talents and/or outstanding achievements can be considered for admissions to NTU under the ‘Non-Academic Achievements (NAA)/Discretionary Criteria (DC)’ scheme.
+Applicants with exceptional talents and/or outstanding achievements can be considered, subject to a minimum level of academic competence, for admissions to NTU under the ‘Non-Academic Achievements (NAA)/Discretionary Criteria (DC)’ scheme.
 Applicants are required to submit an essay of not more than 300 words and provide at least 1 online appraisal (maximum 3) to support their applications.
 Shortlisted candidates may be required to attend an interview and produce relevant supporting documents for verification.

 Learn more about Non-Academic Achievements (NAA)/Discretionary Criteria (DC).